-Zorbing is a fun activity for the whole family.
-Opened in 2012 and located near Lim’s restaurant on the hills overlooking Kalim Beach, participants at Zorbing at Rollerball descend a 190m hill track (one of the longest tracks in the world!) inside a three-metre diameter flexible plastic ball.
+Zorbing at Rollerball is a fun and unique outdoor activity for the whole family in Phuket.
+Opened in 2012 and located on the hills overlooking Kalim Beach, participants at Zorbing at Rollerball descend a 190-metre track (one of the longest downhill tracks in the world) inside a flexible plastic ball that's 3 metres in diameter.

 - Phuket FantaSea Cultural Theme Park